Graduate engineering jobs

 Manufacturing engineer

-As a manufacturing engineer it's your job to bring designs to life on a large scale, both efficiently and cost effectively.
+As a manufacturing engineer, your job is to efficiently and cost-effectively bring designs to life on a large scale.

-Responsibilities include operating manufacturing machinery, organising the maintenance of equipment and repairing faults in a timely manner.
+Responsibilities include operating manufacturing machinery, organising equipment maintenance, and repairing faults on time.

 Consider becoming a manufacturing engineer.